Sharing published forms

 Having built the perfect form, you'll now want to share the form and begin collecting responses.
 Depending on the form's settings - public, private, or anonymous - and the intended audience, you can easily share forms in a variety of ways:

-• By using the Send Invite workflow to share any form with specific recipients who already exist in your Address Book or Children module in ChurchSuite.
-This method has distinct advantages, enabling you can track each invitee's response status, and providing invitees with a great user experience with the details pre-populated in their response (where smart-linked fields have been used).
-See the related support article on Sending form invitations
+- Use the Send Invite workflow to share any form with specific recipients already in your Address Book or Children module in ChurchSuite.
+This method has distinct advantages, enabling you to track each invitee's response status and providing invitees with a great user experience with the details pre-populated in their response (where smart-linked fields have been used).
+See the related support article on Sending form invitations.

-• By sharing the Form Page URL for public forms - perhaps on WhatsApp, social media pages, or in your email communications.
-A form page URL cannot be shared for private or anonymous forms - responses are only permitted by people who have been sent a form invitation
+- Share the Form Page URL for public forms - perhaps on WhatsApp, social media pages, or in your email communications.
+A form page URL cannot be shared for private or anonymous forms - responses are only permitted by people who have been sent a form invitation.

-• By embedding a form or a Form Page link on a page on your website
+- Embed a form or a Form Page link on a page on your website.

-• By sharing the form's unique QR code in your communications
+- Share the form's unique QR code in your communications.

 Accessing a Form Page URL

 The Form Page opens in your browser.
 Copy the URL from your browser.
-This is the public-facing URL that can now be pasted and shared in your various communication channels - social media, email, and website links.
+This public-facing URL can now be pasted and shared in your various communication channels - social media, email, and website links.

 Embedding a form on a page on your website